-The PhD in Maternal and Child Health, a concentration of the PhD in Community Health Sciences degree, prepares public health practitioners with strong public health research and leadership skills with specialized content expertise in maternal and child health.
+The Maternal and Child Health Scholars program supports PhD students who are interested in gaining expertise in maternal and child health (MCH).
 The degree is coordinated by the UIC Center of Excellence in Maternal and Child Health, one of only 13 centers nationwide funded by the US Department of Health and Human Services.

 The Center's mission is to train future and current professionals to address health inequities among women, children and families.
 Curricula are rigorous, evidence-based and steeped in social justice, practical experience, and collaboration with communities and various maternal and child health partners.
 The Center's goal is the development of local to global leaders focused on supporting the health and well-being of women, children and families.

-Coursework, faculty research and student dissertations in the PhD degree focus on:
+Coursework, faculty research and student dissertations for those with a focus on MCH address:

 - Key theoretical frameworks relevant to the non-reproductive and reproductive health of women, as well as healthy pregnancies, fetal and infant outcomes.